 • He currently leads a team of Cadwalader attorneys serving as pro bono counsel to a federal death row inmate in a post-conviction proceeding to set aside the conviction and death sentence, and grant a new trial.
 Post-conviction relief is sought on the grounds that the client is innocent of the crime for which he was sentenced to death and on several grounds of constitutional error.
 His work on this matter was featured in the 2009 American Lawyer Pro Bono 100 project.
 And, in July 2011, the Director of the Oregon Capital Resource Center nominated Cadwalader's work for the American Bar Association's Death Penalty Representation Project's Exceptional Service Award.

-• Peter currently leads two separate teams of attorneys working to secure Special Immigration Juvenile Status in the U.S. for unaccompanied children who entered the US immigration system alone, and were referred to the Firm by Kids in Need of Defense ("KIND").
+• Peter currently leads three separate teams of attorneys working to secure Special Immigration Juvenile Status in the U.S. for unaccompanied children who entered the US immigration system alone, and were referred to the Firm by Kids in Need of Defense ( KIND ).

 • He recently led a team of Cadwalader lawyers that successfully assisted a low-income immigrant victim of domestic violence with minimal English-speaking abilities obtain legal status under the Violence Against Women Act.

 • In March 2013, Peter was a panelist in a New York City Bar presentation entitled Advancing at Your Firm - Career Management Tips for Junior Associates.